inspec/inspec/docs/dev/plugins.md

 "v2" refers to the second major version of the Plugin API.
 It doesn't refer to the Inspec release number.

+### Design Goals

+* Load-on-demand.
+Improve `inspec` startup time by making plugins load heavy libraries only if they are being used.
+* Independent velocity.
+Enable passionate community members to contribute at their own pace by shifting core development into plugin development
+* Increase dogfooding.
+Convert internal components into plugins to reduce core complexity and allow testing in isolation

+### Design Anti-goals

+* Don't implement resources in plugins; use resource packs for that.

 ## How Plugins are Located and Loaded

 ### Plugins are usually gems